 The pronounced seasonality in high latitudes invokes enormous shifts in insolation, which comprise a direct influence on water temperatures and nutrient cycling, and thereby do pose a strong selection pressure on the physiological adaptation of the affected organisms.
 The latter is a particular trait of the northern hemisphere, where, due to the land-sea distribution and due to oceanic circulation patterns, the benthic ecosystem re-establishment after each glacial period literally had to start from scratch.
-This contrasts with the marine ecosystems in polar latitudes of the southern hemisphere, which thrived in relatively constant cool to cold conditions across glacial to interglacial cycles, since the establishment of the Circum-Antarctic current some 35 Million years ago.
+This contrasts with the marine ecosystems in polar latitudes of the southern hemisphere, which thrived in relatively constant cool to cold conditions across glacial to interglacial cycles, since the establishment of the Circum-Antarctic current some thirty-five million years ago.

 A further expertise of our institute is the investigation of biodegradational processes in carbonates, better known as bioerosion.
 This destructive process follows either chemical pathways (biological corrosion) or mechanical pathways (biological abrasion), during which the involved bioeroding organisms leave characteristic traces.
 Over the years we have compiled an extensive experience in this field, including the taxonomic classification of the trace-makers (bacteria, algae, fungi, sponges, molluscs, polychaetes, crustaceans, bryozoans, etc.), and conduct experimental work with experimental panels along bathymetric gradients.
 These experiments have for example been carried out in Svalbard, in Swedish Kosterfjord, in the Azores and in the Eastern Mediterranean.